jeredw/eniac-chess/easm.md

 Combining load and store into a single cycle has another important benefit: the `loadacc` and `storeacc` instructions are almost identical and can share most of their sequence.
 The only difference is that `loadacc` executes MEM->LS, LS->MEM during the memory cycle to restore the memory value, while `storeacc` executes only LS->MEM.

 ## Addressing words
+When an accumulator value is loaded into the LS register the individual words are accessible as registers F-J. The machine is already quite capable without word-level memory access, but a test implementation of tic-tac-toe showed that continually packing and unpacking accumulators would probably make chess too large to fit in the available code space.
+Instead, chessvm supports 75 words of memory addressed as 0-74.
+This was originally conceived as load and store subroutines, but hardwired instructions are much faster and use no code space.

+A `mov [B],A` instruction is executed in two parts.
+First accumulator B div 5 loaded, then B mod 5 controls the selection of one of the FGHIJ registers to be copied to A. The trickiest part of all of this is address generation, which works like this:

+ 1. Add B to itself and shift the result right giving B*2 div 10 or B div 5
+ 2. Load the accumulator at this index into LS
+ 3. Lookup the low digit of B in the FT3 decoding table, defined above
+ 4. Store the result in `{a-movXA}` use the `S` output digits to trigger one of five `MOV [FGHIJ],A` opcodes

+Much of the `loadacc` sequence is re-used, which makes this relatively compact in terms of ENIAC resources.
+The full sequence is documented [here](isa.md#mov-ba-aka-loadword).
+Essentially we paid for most of loadword already, including all of the pre-existing memory cycle programs on each accumulator.

+Storing words is somewhat harder. `MOV A,[B]` is implemented through `loadacc`, storing A into LS, and then `storeacc`.
+ 1. Add B to itself and shift the result right giving B*2 div 10 or B div 5
+ 2. Load the accumulator at this index into LS
+ 3. Lookup the low digit of B in the FT3 decoding table, defined above
+ 4. Store the result in `{a-movAX}` use the `S` output digits to trigger one of five custom `MOV A,[FGHIJ]` sequences.
+ 5. Add B to itself and shift the result right giving B*2 div 10 or B div 5
+ 6. Store LS into the accumulator at this index

+This a much more expensive instruction to implement, especially because the five `MOV A,X` sequences are not already implemented for other instructions.
+It is the slowest opcode, taking 38 cycles to complete.
+But it's marvelously faster and smaller than implementing this capability as a subroutine, and besides, we only have one level of call stack.

 # Making it all fit